Code of Business Ethics and Director, Officer & Employee Conduct

 Core Professional Values: Business Practices

 FXCM acknowledges the importance of all relevant laws, rules, regulations, policies and standards - whether internal or external - and complies with them.
 We are committed to strict management discipline and a first-class control and compliance environment.
 As a regulated entity, FXCM is required to meet strict financial standards, including capital adequacy requirements.
 We are also required to routinely submit financial reports to our regulators, both domestic and overseas.
-These standards and others are rigorously enforced by the CFTC, the NFA, and the FSA for instance, which have the right to fine firms and/or terminate their regulatory status for violations.
+These standards and others are rigorously enforced by the CFTC, the NFA, and the FCA for instance, which have the right to fine firms and/or terminate their regulatory status for violations.

 FXCM conducts due diligence so that we know our clients, and conduct our transactions in accordance with all applicable laws, rules and regulations.
 FXCM has adopted a Customer Identification Program a/k/a Know Your Customer Policy documenting our procedures to obtain, verify and record information that accurately identifies each person who opens an account with us.
 All employees are required to comply with the Customer Identification Program and Know Your Customer policies and procedures.